 100 Tanner.
 Salt Lake City Messenger. p.9.

 Similarly tagged OmniNerd content:

 - How do you get from Brigham Young to Mitt Romney?, by Jackson almost 2 years ago

-- The Church of Jesus Christ of LDS and Texas Polygamists, by Brandon over 5 years ago
+- The Church of Jesus Christ of LDS and Texas Polygamists, by Brandon almost 6 years ago

-- Orson Scott Card: LDS God Is In Harmony with the Bible, by Brandon about 6 years ago
+- Orson Scott Card: LDS God Is In Harmony with the Bible, by Brandon over 6 years ago

 - Debate renewed with change in Book of Mormon introduction, by Brandon over 6 years ago